diegojromerolopez/django-async-include-example/README.md

 # django-async-include-example
-A sample django site for the package django-async-include
+A sample django site for the package [django-async-include](https://github.com/diegojromerolopez/django-async-include/).